-Ascher syndrome is a rare condition characterised by persistent swelling of the lip and eyelids and sometimes by nontoxic thyroid enlargement.
+Ascher syndrome is characterised by persistent swelling of the lip and eyelids, and sometimes by nontoxic thyroid enlargement.

-Ascher syndrome appears to have no prevalence by gender, age, sex or geographical area.
+Ascher syndrome is rare.
+It appears to have no prevalence by gender, age, sex or geographical area.

 The exact cause of Ascher syndrome is unknown.
-If acquired, it is usually due to trauma.
+If acquired, swelling of the lips and eyelids is usually due to trauma.
 If congenital, it stems from some developmental anomaly.

 The three salient characteristics of Ascher syndrome include:

 Staging of blepharochalasis is as follows:

 Associated signs and symptoms of this condition include: